replit/river/PROTOCOL.md

 Writers send messages that are recieved by the other side's reader.
 ONLY writers can end streams.
 Readers can send a signal to the writer that they are no longer interested in the stream, but the writer can choose to ignore this signal and continue sending messages.

+Streams can be in a half-closed state.
+This happens when one party sends a close signal indicating that it will no longer send any more data, but it can still receive data from the other side.
+In terms of readers and writers, the closing party's writer is closed but its reader is still open, and on the other side the reader is closed but the writer is open.
+This is useful when, for example, the client has finished sending its data but is still expecting a response from the server.

 Recommendation for API:

 - RPC: